Mold Removal in Norwalk, CT Connecticut 6854

 Simple Signs You May Have a Mold Problem

-2. Visible Microbial Growth.
-Dark splotches on the ceilings, walls flooring, or baseboards.
-Spots across the ceiling may indicate a leaking roof or a burst pipe or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold on the walls may be a sign of a cracked or burst pipe in the drywall.
-This may be an ongoing leak, however the damage is likely to become worse.
+- Visual Microbial Growth.
+Dark splotches on the ceiling, walls floors or baseboards.
+Spots across the ceiling may indicate a leaking roof, burst pipe, or condensation in the ductwork.
+Dark spots or brown or black mold that are visible on the walls may be a sign of cracks or burst pipe in the wall.
+It may be a slow leak, but the damage can only increase.

-4. Sudden Unexplained Illness.
-Nagging coughing, headaches, nausea or feeling ill only when in home or in certain places.
-The persistent symptoms of allergies may be a sign that mold is present.
+The constant headaches, coughing, nausea or feeling ill only when in home or in certain areas.
+These persistent allergy-type symptoms may indicate mold exists.
 The four groups that are most vulnerable to illnesses caused by mold include:

-5. Recent Flood Event.
-The spores need water to grow, so an earlier leak, flood, or sewer back-up could have caused the appropriate water activity to support mold growth.
+- Recently water Event.
+The spores need water to grow, so the recent flood, leak flood, or sewer back-up could have triggered the necessary water activity to support mold growth.

 Superior Mold Removal